InverseStatMech.jl

 Returns

-: Generated equilibrium classical configuration box.
-Useb.particles'
+b::Box: Generated equilibrium classical configuration box.
+Useb.particles'to get the particle positions.

 Example